Calvin-CS/SkelScratch/README.md

 Click "Ok", "I understand, continue", and "Ok"

-If you see a bunch of blocks show up, congratulations, KinectinScratch is now loaded!
+If you see a bunch of blocks show up, congratulations, SkelScratch is now loaded!

-If you downloaded the samples, you can click File -> Load Project and navigate to where you unzipped the samples and open one to try things out.

 ***Troubleshooting***